GuilhermeJC13/GuilhermeJC13/README.md

 # I'm Guilherme, nice to meet you!!

-<h3><i>Take a look on my <a href="https://www.linkedin.com/in/guilhermejacome/">Experience</a>!</i></h3>
+<h3><i>Take a look at my <a href="https://www.linkedin.com/in/guilhermejacome/">Experience</a>!</i></h3>

 # About myself

 Hello, my name is Guilherme and I'm from Brazil.
-I'm a computer engineering student at UFPB and have been focusing my studies on Artificial Inteligence, more specifically on Natural language processing.
+I'm a Computer Engineering student at UFPB and have been focusing my studies on Artificial Intelligence, more specifically on Natural language processing.

 # Volunteer Experience
-- Member of [ARIA](https://aria.ci.ufpb.br/en/sobre/) ( ARtificial Intelligence Applications laboratory).
+- Member of [ARIA](https://aria.ci.ufpb.br/en/sobre/) (ARtificial Intelligence Applications laboratory).

 - Member of [Tail](https://github.com/TailUFPB) (Technology and Artificial Intelligence League).